Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 SHARE

-In order to start working with a magic deck, you first need to familiarize yourself with the meaning of each card - without this full-fledged and reliable fortune-telling simply will not work.
-The interpretation of Tarot cards is the most difficult, but at the same time the most interesting process for a tarot reader.
-And today we will talk about how you can interpret cards in general, how to learn to understand classic and specialized decks.
+In order to start working with a magic deck, you first need to familiarize yourself with the meaning of each card - without this, complete and reliable fortune telling simply will not work.
+Interpretation of Tarot cards is the most difficult, but at the same time the most interesting process for a tarot reader.
+And today we will talk about how you can generally interpret cards, how to learn to understand classic and specialized decks.

 Ways to Interpret Tarot Cards

 There are two main ways to interpret magic cards.
 The first is to study the basic meanings of each Arcana according to the instructions attached to the deck, specialized literature, various courses and master classes.
-The second is an independent study of the symbolic field of each card, when the tarologist simply takes a deck and gradually, carefully examining each Arcana, fixes his own associations associated with it.
+The second is an independent study of the symbolic field of each card, when the tarot reader simply takes the deck and gradually, carefully examining each Arcana, records his own associations associated with it.

 It is difficult to say which method is better, since each master has his own opinion on this matter.
-So, for example, for a person with a rich imagination, the interpretation of the Tarot Arcana in an intuitive way may be more convenient than memorizing book interpretations.
-Someone generally prefers to combine both methods - acquaintance with the book, traditional meanings of the cards, as well as their own study.
+So, for example, for a person with a rich imagination, interpreting the Tarot Arcana in an intuitive way may be more convenient than memorizing book interpretations.
+Some people generally prefer to combine both methods - familiarity with the book, traditional meanings of the cards, as well as their own elaboration.

-Much depends on the deck itself.
-So, for example, the interpretation of the Rider-Waite Tarot cards usually does not cause any difficulties, since all the Arcana, including the Younger ones, are depicted in the form of simple pictures, the meaning of which can be understood without even looking into the book.
-But Aleister Crowley's Tarot Thoth cannot be known in an intuitive way, since the Minor Arcana are not drawn, and the meanings themselves, embedded in the cards by the author, are very different from the classical interpretations.
-Of course, for an experienced tarot reader, this deck will not be particularly difficult, but it will be quite difficult for a beginner to work with it.
+A lot depends on the deck itself.
+For example, the interpretation of Rider-Waite Tarot cards usually does not cause any difficulties, since all Arcana, including the Minor ones, are depicted in the form of simple pictures, the meaning of which can be understood without even looking at the book.
+But Aleister Crowley’s Tarot of Thoth cannot be understood intuitively, since the Minor Arcana are not drawn, and the meanings themselves put into the cards by the author are very different from the classical interpretations.
+Of course, for an experienced tarot reader this deck will not be particularly difficult, but it will be quite difficult for a beginner to work with it.

 Personally, I try to find an individual approach to each deck.
-I studied the Tarot of Thoth according to the works of Aleister Crowley himself, and only then I worked through each card on my own, adding my own associations to the traditional meaning, which I recorded in a notebook.
-I began to study the Wild Unknown Tarot intuitively, and only then, after writing down my own associations, I looked into the MBC - it turned out that my vision of the Arcana was very close to the meaning that the author put into them.
-The interpretation of Tarot cards in the layouts made on the deck of Nicoletta Ceccoli still changes depending on the subject of divination: these cards are more like metaphorical than traditional Tarot.
-MBC for this deck seemed to me not at all informative.
-But the Hermetic Tarot without a book attached to the deck turned out to be difficult to study.
+I studied the Thoth Tarot from the works of Aleister Crowley himself, and only then worked through each card independently, adding my own associations to the traditional meaning, which I recorded in a notebook.
+I began to study the Wild Unknown Tarot intuitively, and only then, after recording my own associations, I looked into the MBK - it turned out that my vision of the Arcana is very close to the meaning that the author put into them.
+The interpretation of Tarot cards in layouts made on Nicoletta Ceccoli’s deck still varies for me depending on the topic of fortune telling: these cards are more reminiscent of metaphorical ones than traditional Tarot.
+The MBK for this deck seemed to me not at all informative.
+But it turned out to be difficult to study the Hermetic Tarot without a book attached to the deck.

-As you can see, there is no single right way - it all depends on you.
-For example, I know one girl who generally does not look into reference literature in principle and works exclusively with her own feelings - her layouts always hit the mark, despite the fact that some of her interpretations are very far from the classical ones.
+As you can see, there is no single correct way - it all depends on you.
+For example, I know one girl who, on principle, does not look at reference books at all and works exclusively with her own feelings - her layouts always hit the mark, despite the fact that some of her interpretations are very far from the classical ones.
 So the interpretation of Tarot layouts is a purely individual thing.

 General interpretation of the Major Arcana Tarot

-Despite the fact that in different decks the interpretation of the same card may be different, the Major Arcana usually retain a similar meaning.
-Now we will consider the interpretation of Waite's Tarot cards - beginners can rely on these values.
+Despite the fact that different decks may have different interpretations of the same card, the Major Arcana usually retain a similar meaning.
+Now we will look at the interpretation of the Waite Tarot cards - beginners can rely on these meanings.
 However, do not forget that the final interpretation depends on your personal perception and the specifics of the deck.

-Card number Name of Major Arcana Brief interpretation
+Card number Title of the Major Arcana Brief interpretation

-0 Start, spontaneity, stupidity, something new, take risks
+0 Beginning, spontaneity, stupidity, something new, taking risks

 1 Possibilities, action, concentration of will, awareness